Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Introduction

 One of the most intriguing perspectives in molecular polaritonics is the possibility of enhancing the spectroscopic techniques through the interaction with quantized fields.
-Pioneering works have indeed shown that upon coupling with the quantized fields it is possible to increase the spectral resolution amplifying the signal intensities \cite{petryayeva2011localized,maccaferri2021recent}, even at the level of single molecule imaging \cite{yang2020sub, romanelli2021role, zhang2013chemical}.
-In this regard, a particularly interesting perspective is to use strong coupling to discriminate among chiral molecules (systems that are non-superimposable with their mirror image).
+Pioneering works have indeed shown that upon coupling with the quantized fields it is possible to increase the spectral resolution by amplifying the signal intensities \cite{petryayeva2011localized,maccaferri2021recent}, even at the level of single molecule imaging \cite{yang2020sub, romanelli2021role, zhang2013chemical}.
+In this regard, a particularly interesting perspective is to use strong coupling to discriminate among chiral molecules (systems that are non-superimposable with their mirror image), for example through the formation of chiral polaritonic states \cite{li2022strong,mauro2022chiral,schafer2022chiral,sun2022polariton,gautier2022planar}.
 The two different configurations of a chiral molecule, called enantiomers, share most physical properties and can be distinguished when they interact with circularly polarized light \cite{schnoering2021chiral,sato2004asymmetric}.
-In particular, chiral molecules interact and absorb left-handed circular polarization (LHCP) and right-handed circular polarization (RHCP) light differently \cite{barron2004molecular,craig1998molecular}.
-This suggests that in chiral cavities \cite{hubener2021engineering,plum2015chiral}, devices where the electromagnetic field has a fixed circular polarization, it might be possible to discriminate among chiral molecules and even create energy differences between two enantiomers.\\
+In particular, chiral molecules interact and absorb differently left-handed circular polarized (LHCP) and right-handed circular polarized (RHCP) light \cite{barron2004molecular,craig1998molecular}.
+This suggests that in chiral cavities \cite{hubener2021engineering,plum2015chiral,schafer2022chiral,baranov2022towards,mauro2022chiral,li2022strong}, devices where the electromagnetic field has a fixed circular polarization, it might be possible to create energy differences between two enantiomers even in the ground state.\\

-In this work, we present a theoretical framework to study the strong coupling regime in chiral cavities.
-We first discuss the formal properties that a cavity quantum electrodynamical (cQED) model must obey.
-Afterwards, we develop a novel \textit{ab initio} method that enables the study of such systems.
+In this work, we present an \textit{ab initio} theoretical framework to study the strong coupling regime in chiral cavities.
+We first give a general introduction to chiral cavities and discuss the formal properties that a cavity quantum electrodynamical (cQED) model must obey.
+Afterwards, we develop a novel \textit{ab initio} methodology that enables the study of such systems.
 We demonstrate that, even when no real photons are present in the cavity, coupling to a circularly polarized field induces energy differences between the enantiomers.
-Finally, we show that the energy differences produce enantiospecific signatures in molecular rotational spectra.
+Finally, we show that the energy differences produce enantiospecific signatures in the molecular rotational spectra.